ayushjaipuriyar/animepahe-dl/README.md

 - [x] ~~Trying to get rid of Node.js as a dependency~~
 - [x] ~~Fixing multiple entries of same anime in the myanimelist for checking for updates~~
+- [ ] Fixing codes
+- [ ] Option to select node or dumb method
+- [ ] Maybe making a proper package :thinking:
+- [ ] Option for adding anime for future checking ?
+- [ ] Fix download indicator